Honor Among Outcasts

 Barely escaping Civil War Mississippi, fast-talking abolitionist Durksen Hurst, along with his fiancée, Antoinette DuVallier, and their friends—a group of slaves, men, women and children—arrive in guerrilla-infested Missouri hoping to aid the Union cause.
 They quickly find themselves entangled in a bloody cauldron of savagery, depredation, and retribution—on both sides.

-Working as laborers at an army camp, Durk schemes to form a Union cavalry regiment.
+Working as laborers at an army camp, Durk schemes to form a Union colored cavalry regiment.
 But when he registers the unit as white to trick a racist general, he inadvertently sets in motion a series of complications that could prove fatal.

 When their regiment is sent to Lawrence, Kansas, the women and children are shipped to St. Louis.
 But Confederate guerrillas raid their train, massacring many aboard, and the women are plunged into a maelstrom of hardship and indignity.